Asian markets rise on China-US trade prospects

 According to Bloomberg, U.S. officials are preparing a final trade deal ahead of a summit between President Donald Trump and Chinese leader Xi Jinping, which could take place as soon as mid-March.
 It cited unnamed sources close to the matter.

 Shares rose in Singapore and Indonesia but fell in Malaysia.
-South Korean markets were closed for a holiday.
+South Korean and Taiwanese markets were closed for a holiday.

 Sign Up and Save